-Global Ambassadors is an academic enhancement program offering mentoring, extracurricular and international experiential learning designed for students interested in careers in international service organizations, including the Foreign Service.
-This program will create meaningful interaction between the students and distinguished professionals in such organizations who are working on global questions and challenges.
+Global Ambassadors is a professional development program offering mentoring, extracurricular and international experiential learning designed for students interested in careers with internationally service organizations, including the civil service and Foreign Service.
+This program creates opportunities for interactions between the students and foreign service officers, civil servants, and distinguished professionals in internationally-oriented organizations working on global challenges.

 - Up to 8 students will be selected for the duration of the program, which will run for two semesters (typically fall and spring).
 Students may apply after their first two semesters on campus, but some preference will be given to students who will be a Global Ambassador in their third or fourth year at the College.
 Participants will not be restricted by major.

-- During Spring Break students will travel with the Director to Washington DC where they will participate in special programming, such as visits to think-tanks, NGOs, and service organizations.
-The cohorts will also take in the sites in Washington DC.
+- During Spring Break students will travel with the Director to Washington DC where they will participate in special programming, such as visits to think-tanks, NGOs, and service organizations and State Department.
 This trip will be paid for by the program, provided satisfactory performance in the program.

-- Global Ambassadors will receive a complementary membership in the World Affairs Council of Charleston (WACC) and will attend monthly meetings with guest speakers.
+- Global Ambassadors will receive a complementary membership in the World Affairs Council of Charleston (WACC) and will attend monthly meetings for guest talks and discussions.
 See the list of previous programs organized by the WACC: https://waccharleston.org.

 CONTACT FOR MORE INFORMATION